 AS: The push to get CTU:Provo noticed now is this: it’s our first step to global domination!
 My business partner (Daren Smith, CTU’s Sound Designer) and I tired of trying to get movie funding through traditional sources.
 It’s been a 3-year slog with basically nothing to show.
 So we’re going with the crowd-sourcing model.
-We’re going to build a following on YouTube, and our next major project will be a feature that will be released initially as a web series.
+We’re going to build a following on YouTube, you can also get cheapest youtube.com views at the best price and our next major project will be a feature that will be released initially as a web series.
 We have some really exciting projects lined up for the future, and we’re now in an age where we don’t need big Hollywood studios to give us the go-ahead, then muck up our ideas.
 And that’s really only gotten worse in the last year or three.

 24fans: Did CTU Provo succeed as well as you’d hoped?

 AS: CTU:Provo was hugely successful in some ways.
 It’s gotten me a fair amount of work in the intervening 3 years, and the majority of people who I’ve heard from that watched it really enjoyed it.
 In some ways it was disappointing however.
 We didn’t end up distributing it the way we wanted because of some concerns we had with FOX, but YouTube offers us a handy way around that